Toshi (musician): 2010–present: Renewed solo career

 In 2019, Toshi made an appearance as a guest artist at the annual touring ice show Fantasy on Ice.
 His opening performance of "A Cruel Angel's Thesis" from the anime series Neon Genesis Evangelion in Kobe and Toyama attracted international media attention.
 Also notable was his live music collaboration with figure skater and two-time Olympic champion Yuzuru Hanyu to his songs "Masquerade" and "Crystal Memories".
 Toshi wrote "Be Alright", which was released digitally in April 2020, to be the theme song of the TV drama Guilty: Kono Koi wa Tsumi Desu ka?.
 In addition to marking the first time he wrote for a drama, it was also his first original song released on a major record label in 22 years.

 Im a Singer Vol. 3 was released on September 28, 2022.
 Unlike Toshi's two previous cover albums, it features an original composition, "Hazakura", and a duet with Kanji Ishimaru.
 Toshi returned the favor in 2024, dueting with Ishimaru on "Dai Tokai" for his album With Friends.
+Toshi provided a cover of "Ai o Torimodose!!" to be the ending theme song of the 2026 anime adaptation of Fist of the North Star.
+It is included on Im a Singer Vol. 4, which was released on July 1, 2026.
+While predominately focused on anime song covers such as "Guren no Yumiya", which features Hisashi on guitar, "Moonlight Densetsu" and "Mixed Nuts", the album also includes three original compositions; "Unmei no Senkō", "Kirameki wa Kaze" and "Buchikamase".